 Thus, the goals of the education initiative include improving access to quality education, reducing the average number of students per classroom, and preparing students for the future labor market.

-Kosmos has agreed to build two new secondary schools and associated facilities (in Santana and Monte Café) and add classrooms to two existing schools in Neves and São Marçal.
+Along with our partners, Kosmos has agreed to build two new secondary schools and associated facilities in Santana and Monte Café and add classrooms and ancillary offices to an existing school in Neves.

 Once these projects are completed, the Ministry of Education, Culture, and Science will take responsibility for staffing the schools with qualified teachers or teachers-in-training, as well as the maintenance and repair of the classrooms and facilities.